freshOS/freshOS.github.io/README.md

 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

 ## Support/Contact
-You can raise github issues the project you need support with or contact me at sachadso@gmail.com
+You can raise a github issue on the project you need support with or contact us at [sachadso@gmail.com](sachadso@gmail.com)

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>